brandon-meeks/bunny_cdn/README.md

 BunnyCdn.configure do |config|
     config.apiKey = # The API key for your BunnyCDN account config.storageZone = # The storage zone you want to work with config.region = # the region of the storage zone.
-Options are 'eu' for Falkenstein, 'ny' for New York, or 'sg' for Asia config.accessKey = # The password for your storage zone end
+Options are 'eu' for Falkenstein, 'ny' for New York, 'la' for Los Angeles, or 'sg' for Asia config.accessKey = # The password for your storage zone end
 ```